-If the centre of the boat boat pylon deviates more than 20cm from the centre of the course, the end-course judge shall award an optional reride if the path of deviation was a disadvantage to the skier.
+If the boat pylon deviates more than 20cm from the centre of the course, the end-course judge shall award an optional reride if the path of deviation was a disadvantage to the skier.
 If it was to the skier's advantage, a reride is mandatory.
 If it had no effect, a reride will not be awarded.
 It shall be considered an advantage if the boat pylon deviates outside the 20cm toward the buoy that the skier is attempting to get around thus making it easier for him to get to the buoy.
-It shall be considered a disadvantage if the boat pylon deviates outside the 20cm away from the buoy that the skier is attempting to get around thus making it harder for him to get to the buoy.
+It shall be considered a disadvantage if the boat pylon deviates outside the 20cm the buoy that the skier is attempting to get around thus making it harder for him to get to the buoy.
 It shall be considered no effect if the deviation happened in a part of the pass where the skier was not in the process of attempting to round a buoy.

-A mark or small post on the top of the windshield that is visible in the end-course video camera (both directions) shall be placed 20 cm from the centre of the windshield on both sides of the centre to aid in the determination of the 20 cm deviation.
+A mark or small post on the top of the windshield that is visible in the end-course video camera (both directions) shall be placed 20cm from the centre of the windshield on both sides of the centre to aid in the determination of the 20cm deviation.